 William Blake writes about children in “Holy Thursday” (1794) that “where-e’er the sun does shine . . . [they] can never hunger there” (13, 15).

-4. Lastly, if there’s a mistake in the quotation (let’s say a spelling error), you can insert [sic] behind it to indicate that the mistake belongs to the original author of the quotation.
+4. Lastly, if there is a mistake in the quotation (let’s say a spelling error), you can insert “sic” behind it to indicate that the mistake is not yours.

-Lee Slovenly writes that “Harry Plotter [sic] has a mostly predictable narrative structure” (899).
+Lee Slovenly writes that “Harry Plotter [sic] has a predictable narrative structure” (899).

-In these instances you can avoid coming across as pedantic by rewriting slightly:
+You can often avoid coming across as pedantic by rewriting slightly:

-Lee Slovenly writes that Harry Potter “has a mostly predictable narrative structure” (899).
+Lee Slovenly writes that Harry Potter “has a predictable narrative structure” (899).

 In other words, try to minimize the use of square brackets.

-For your first citation in an essay it’s generally a good idea to indicate whether it’s a page number of line number (e.g., page 315).
-After that you can just supply the number and leave out the word “page” or “line(s).”
+For your first citation in an essay, it is generally a good idea to indicate whether it is a page number of line number (e.g., page 315).
+After that, you can just supply the number and leave out the word “page” or “line(s).”

-However, if you’re switching back and forth between different formats (pages, paragraphs, lines, etc.) you may want to provide further clarification in the course of your writing.
+However, if you are switching back and forth between different formats (pages, paragraphs, lines, etc.), you may want to provide further clarification in the course of your writing.